canonical/core-initrd/docs/CONTAINER_INTERFACE.md

    in this context.)

 3. Pre-mount `/dev/` as (container private) `tmpfs` for the container and bind mount some suitable TTY to `/dev/console`.
+If this is a pty, make sure to not close the controlling pty during systemd's lifetime.
+PID 1 will close ttys, to avoid being killed by SAK.
+It only opens ttys for the time it actually needs to print something.
 Also, make sure to create device nodes for `/dev/null`, `/dev/zero`, `/dev/full`, `/dev/random`, `/dev/urandom`, `/dev/tty`, `/dev/ptmx` in `/dev/`.
 It is not necessary to create `/dev/fd` or `/dev/stdout`, as systemd will do that on its own.
 Make sure to set up a `BPF_PROG_TYPE_CGROUP_DEVICE` BPF program — on cgroupv2 — or the `devices` cgroup controller — on cgroupv1 — so that no other devices but these may be created in the container.
 Note that many systemd services use `PrivateDevices=`, which means that systemd will set up a private `/dev/` for them for which it needs to be able to create these device nodes.
    Dropping `CAP_MKNOD` for containers is hence generally not advisable, but see below.